 Are you a Victim of Domestic Violence or Stalking in Colorado?

 What is domestic violence?
 The answer may appear straightforward.
-However, in Colorado domestic violence encompasses more than just physical abuse between married persons.
+However, in Colorado domestic violence includes more than just physical abuse between intimate partners.
 Domestic violence is any act or threatened act of violence upon a person with whom the perpetrator is or has been involved in an intimate relationship.
 Moreover, domestic violence occurs when an abuser commits any other crime against any other person, property or animal in order to coerce, control, punish, intimidate, or seek revenge against the person with whom the abuser is involved in an intimate relationship.

 Stalking is also a crime in Colorado.
 It occurs when a person repeatedly harasses or intends to harass another person.
 Stalking can happen through a variety of methods, including telephone calls, text messages, following, or simply showing up in places uninvited.

 As a victim of domestic violence or stalking in Colorado you are protected from discrimination in several areas.
 Specifically, it is imperative that you understand your rights as they relate to your job, your creditors, and your landlord.
 As a result of abuse, you may experience financial difficulties or need time off from work to protect yourself or your family.
 Understanding what legal protections are available to you may perhaps ease an understandably stressful time in your life.